-String(b, <options>)</options> String(i, <options>)</options> String(r, significantDigits=d, Convert a scalar non-String expression to a String representation. <options>)</options> The first argument may be a Boolean b, an Integer i, a Real String(r, format=s) r or an Enumeration e (section 4.8.5.2).
-The other arguments String(e, <options>)</options> must use named arguments.
-The optional <options> are:</options> Integer minimumLength=0: minimum length of the resulting string.
+String(b, <options>)</options> String(i, <options>)</options> String(r, significantDigits=d, Convert a scalar non-String expression to a String representa- <options>)</options> tion.
+The first argument may be a Boolean b, an Integer i, String(r, format=s) a Real r or an Enumeration e (section 4.8.5.2).
+The other ar- String(e, <options>)</options> guments must use named arguments.
+The optional <options></options> are: Integer minimumLength=0: minimum length of the resulting string.
 If necessary, the blank character is used to fill up unused space.
 Boolean leftJustified = true: if true, the converted result is left justified in the string; if false it is right justified in the string.
-For Real expressions the output shall be according to the Mod- elica grammar.
-Integer significantDigits=6: defines the num- ber of significant digits in the result string.
-[Examples: 12.3456, 0.0123456, 12345600, 1.23456E-10].
-The format string corresponding to options is: • for Reals: (if leftJustified then "-"else "")+ String(minimumLength)+"."+ String( signficantDigits)+"g", • for Integers: (if leftJustified then "-"else "")+ String(minimumLength)+"d".
+For Real expressions the output shall be according to the Modelica grammar.
+Integer significantDigits=6: defines the number of significant digits in the result string.
+Examples of Real values formatted with 6 significant digits: 12.3456, 0.0123456, 12345600, 1.23456E-10.]
+The format string corresponding to options is: • for Reals: (if leftJustified then "-"else "")+ String(minimumLength)+"."+ String( signficantDigits)+"g", for Integers: (if leftJustified then "-"else "")+ String(minimumLength)+"d".
 Format string: According to ANSI-C the format string specifies one conversion specifier (excluding the leading %), may not con- tain length modifiers, and may not use '' for width and/or preci- sion.
 For all numeric values the format specifiers 'f', 'e', 'E', 'g', 'G' are allowed.
 For integral values it is also allowed to use the 'd', 'i', 'o', 'x', 'X', 'u', and 'c' format specifiers (for non-integral values a tool may round, truncate or use a different format if the integer conversion characters are used).
 The x,X-formats (hexa-decimal) and c (character) for Integers does not lead to input that agrees with the Modelica-grammar.